haach/staircase/README.md

 ## Goals

 The goal of this tool is to speed up the data recording process and offer an easy CSV export for every experiment.
-The scientist can
+The scientist can setup a new experiment and add subjects to it.
+Each subject will have a unique ID and a set of info attached to it, like gender, geno type and chip number.
+To record data for an experiment the scientist can start a recording session and within this session record the data for each subject.
+The data will be saved in the database and can be exportet as a CSV file for further analysis.

 ## Preview